nirberko/TimeWatchAutomator/README.md

 - `entrance_hour`: Default entrance hour (e.g., "09:00").
 - `leaving_hour`: Default leaving hour (e.g., "18:00").
 - `time_threshold_sec`: Time in seconds to wait between actions (default is 2 seconds).
+- `month`: The month for which to log work hours (default is the current month).

 ## Troubleshooting